Anthropocentric bias in language model evaluation: Taxonomy of Anthropocentric Bias

-Neglecting the effect of auxiliary task demands on model performance can lead inferences about competence astray.
+Neglecting auxiliary task demands can lead inferences about competence astray.
 Such negligence is compounded in comparative studies with mismatched experimental conditions, resulting in divergent auxiliary task demands for LLMs and human subjects.
 This concern is highlighted by \citet{lampinenCanLanguageModels2023}'s case study comparing human and model performance on recursively nested grammatical structures, in response to prior work by \citet{lakretzCanTransformersProcess2022}.
 Lakretz et al. found that humans outperformed language models on challenging long-distance subject-verb agreement dependencies in embedded clauses.
 However, Lampinen notes that human subjects were given substantial instructions, training and feedback to orient them to the experimental task, while models were evaluated ``zero-shot'' without any task-specific context.
 The discrepancy in experimental conditions confounds the comparison: the additional context provided to humans but not models can be interpreted as imposing weaker auxiliary task demands on humans than models.
 To level the playing field, Lampinen tested LLMs on the same task by providing it with prompts containing a few examples, intended to match the orienting context given to human subjects.
 With this modest task-specific context, LLMs perform as well as or better than humans, even on challenging sentences with deeper nesting than those tested in humans.
-This cautionary tale illustrates how mismatched experimental conditions across humans and models -- with respect to instructions, examples, motivation, and other factors -- can distort comparisons of their capacities.
-Meaningful comparative evaluation requires that humans and models are subject to similar auxiliary task demands, just as comparative psychology strives for ``species-fair comparisons" across humans and animals.
+In a similar vein, \citet{huLanguageModelsAlign2024a} re-examined claims that LLMs fail at basic grammaticality judgments and found that apparent failures were an artifact of an experimental design that conflated linguistic competence with the auxiliary demand of metalinguistic reasoning.
+Once this demand was removed in favor of a more direct probabilistic evaluation, the models' performance was aligned with that of human subjects.
+These cautionary tales illustrate how mismatched experimental conditions across humans and models -- with respect to instructions, examples, motivation, and other factors -- can distort comparisons of their capacities.
+Meaningful comparative evaluation requires that humans and models are subject to similar auxiliary task demands, just as comparative psychology strives for ``species-fair comparisons'' across humans and animals.